Top 34 Ecommerce Marketing Tools for 2023

 Wix is an online website building platform that helps anyone build their own website.
 Wix has more than 500 customizable, easy-to-use website templates with both free and paid options.
 The platform also offers web hosting, SEO optimization, and more.

-Like Wix, SquareSpace is an easy-to-use website building tool.
+Like Wix, Squarespace is an easy-to-use website building tool.
 However, all of its plans already have eCommerce capabilities and are set for online selling.
 Additionally, if you prefer your websites to have a more elegant and modern feel, this is the platform for you.

-Key Features:
+Key Features

 • Easy integration with popular payment platforms

-• Shipping calculator feature
+• A shipping calculator

 • Inventory management tools